|

 “One does not begin to know and to feel one’s spiritual miseries until they begin to be cured.”

-How often it happens that one is actually nearer to his goal but appears to be only getting farther away.
+How often it happens, then, that one is actually nearer to his goal as he appears to be only getting farther away from it.
 We seem much worse than before.
-This is a common feeling among mystics, because the boundaries of the sense of self are disintegrating in all its dimensions and, also, much of the ongoing purgation occurs in the dark as far as our understanding is concerned.
+This is a common feeling among mystics, and those engaged in psycho-therapeutic processes, because, in the former, the boundaries of the sense of self are disintegrating in all its dimensions and, also, in both instances, much of the ongoing emotional purgation at least initially occurs in the dark as far as our understanding is concerned.
 St. John of the Cross addresses both of these points:

 Jean-Pierre deCaussade further explains: